Ezinnem/Eshop/README.md

 1. User can view the products as well as their prices.
 2. User can add products to Cart.
-3. User can rate items.
+3. User can rate/review products.
 4. User can register/sign up.
 5. User can sign-in/ log in.
 6. Admin user can add product.